 The origins of sauerkraut

-Unlike most people think, sauerkraut isn’t a German “invention”.
+Unlike most people think, sauerkraut isn’t a German creation.
 Sauerkraut originates in China where it was fermented in rice wine.
 Chinese labourers building the Great Wall over 2000 years ago ate it as a standard meal.
 It is said that migrating tribes then brought it over to Europe.

 Fermentation is an ancient method of preserving food by naturally altering the chemistry of it.

-So when consuming microorganisms from probiotic food these beneficial bacteria take up residence in your intestines where they act as a first line of defence against harmful bacteria and toxins.
+So when consuming microorganisms from probiotic food these beneficial bacteria take up residence in the intestines where they act as a first line of defence against harmful bacteria and toxins.
 Some of these good bacteria found in sauerkraut can even be long term residents because they form long-lasting colonies.